-Each year, approximately 245 million turkeys are raised on about 2,500 farms across the United States.
+In 2021, 216.5 million turkeys were raised on turkey farms across the United States.
 NTF members play a role in each step of the turkey production process and are dedicated to bringing high-quality food to plates across the globe.
 For a closer look inside a turkey barn, check out this 360-Degree Virtual Reality Farm Tour that shows an up-close look at barn safety measures, operations systems and some curious poults!

 NTF is committed to the wellbeing and proper care of turkeys.
 To ensure animal welfare practices are upheld industry-wide, the National Turkey Federation works closely with America’s turkey growers, veterinarians and industry experts to develop and maintain strict Standards of Conduct and Animal Care Guidelines for raising healthy birds in a safe environment at every stage of a turkey’s lifecycle.
 Additionally, NTF is on the frontlines of debunking myths about raising turkey and provides accurate resources regarding the well-being and safety of flocks.

-Over the course of its history, the turkey industry has evolved from a single-product, holiday-oriented business to a fully integrated industry with a diversified product line that competes with other protein products on a year-round basis.
-According to USDA, turkey meat production in the United States in 2018 was 5.3 billion pounds.
-The top turkey producing states are as follows: Minnesota, North Carolina, Arkansas, Indiana, Missouri, Virginia, Iowa and California.
+Over the course of its history, the turkey industry has evolved from a single-product, holiday-oriented business to a fully integrated industry with a diversified product line that competes with other protein products year-round.
+According to USDA, turkey meat production in the United States in 2021 was 5.558 billion pounds.
+The top turkey-producing states are as follows: Minnesota, North Carolina, Arkansas, Indiana, Missouri, Virginia, Iowa and California.